15 Henley Rd

 - please call for appt

-Phil is the director of the Edmund Rice Centre.
-He was one of the co-founders of Australians for Native Title and Reconciliation (ANTaR) and for ten years was National President.
 He has served on the Boards of the Australian Council for Social Service (ACOSS), various committees of the Australian Council for Overseas Aid, and the Centre for an Ethical Society.
-He is a current Board Member of the Refugee Council of Australia, and ANTaR.

-In 2007 was awarded an Honorary Doctorate by the Australian Catholic University and later that same year he was also recognised by the Australian Council for International Development (ACFID) with the Sir Ron Wilson Award for Human Rights,
+In 2007, Phil was awarded an Honorary Doctorate by the Australian Catholic University and was also recognised by the Australian Council for International Development (ACFID) with the Sir Ron Wilson Award for Human Rights.
+In September, 2014 Baptistcare Western Australia presented Phil the CEO's Award for Advocacy.
+This Award is made to an individual who demonstrates significant commitment to advocating on behalf of the communities that Baptistcare serve.

 A Gamilaraay woman from Goodooga, in north-western New South Wales, Cassandra has been working with the Edmund Rice Centre since 1999 as the Indigenous Education Officer.
 In this role Cassandra coordinates the Centre's immersion, Indigenous education and reconciliation programs which explore Aboriginal culture through relationships and dialogue.